dhoepelman/dhoepelman.github.io/blog/2022-xx-java-records/blog-04-records-with-jackson.md

 #### Reading or writing a record

-Records are supported out of the box since Jackson 2.12, and give equivalent output to their equivalent POJO
+Records are supported out of the box since Jackson 2.12, and work just as their equivalent POJO

 ```java
 record Customer(UUID id, String firstName) {}